Frostday/Agent4Molecule/mcp_agent/user_prompts.md

 ### Gromacs prompt

 Run an MD simulation system for 1pga_protein.pdb in the md_workspace.
 Use the default values for model, API key, API URL, mode, model and workspace.

+### Docking

+Run a docking using ligand 1iep_ligand.sdf and receptor 1iep_receptorH.pdb in work directory /ocean/projects/cis240137p/eshen3/docking.
+Use the default values for all other parameters if not provided.